 Blade Shape

-The heavier, German-style knives have a thicker blade and a thicker bolster that’s more conducive to rocking motion.
+The heavier, German-style knives have a thicker blade and a thicker bolster that’s more conducive to a rocking motion.
 Because of their thickness, they also tend to chip less and last longer.
-French and Japanese-style knives have a lighter, thinner blades more geared to more precise slicing and maneuverability.
+French- and Japanese-style knives have a lighter, thinner blades more geared to more precise slicing and maneuverability.
 It depends on your preference.
 Try slicing potatoes or onions and see which feels better to your hand.
 Also, try cutting through herbs and make sure your knife doesn’t crush them.

 Complete Set of Knives